||F.S. 1001.64; FAC 6A-14.057

 - Student Organization Leaders

-- Student organization leaders shall be open to all students without discrimination on basis of race, color, religion, national origin, ethnicity, age, sex, gender, veteran or military status, disability, sexual orientation, genetic information, marital status, or any other factor protected under applicable federal, state, and local laws, rules, and regulations.
+- Student organization leaders shall be open to all students without discrimination on basis of race, color, religion, pregnancy, national origin, ethnicity, age, sex, gender, veteran or military status, disability, sexual orientation, genetic information, marital status, or any other factor protected under applicable federal, state, and local laws, rules, and regulations.

 - For students to be selected in a student organization leadership role, the student must be currently enrolled at Seminole State College by the time of application for the student leadership position.